hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 title: A Paper A Day
 type : nolisting
 ---
+## 2020-10-04

+Finished Chambliss.
+(1989).

 ## 2020-10-03

+>Superlative performance is really a confluence of dozens of small skills or activities, each one learned or stumbled upon, which have been carefully drilled into habit and then are fitted together in a synthesized whole. — Chambliss, D. F. (p.
+81)

-1. Excellence requires qualitative differentiation.
-Those who are more successful are doing **different** things, rather than **more of the same** thing.
+### Excellence requires qualitative differentiation.

+Those who are more successful are doing **different** things, rather than **more of the same** things.
 Quantitative changes do bring success, but only **whithin** the world you are currently in.
 You cannot go to **another world** by doing more of what you have been doing.
 Those who are top performers are better to be seen as **different** rather than as **better**.

-2. Talent is not the reason for excellence.
+### Talent is not the reason for excellence.

-  - First of all, factors other than talent predict success more precisely.
+1. First of all, factors other than talent predict success more precisely.

-  - Second, you cannot distinguish talent from its effects, i.e., you cannot realize there is talent until someone succeeds.
+2. Second, you cannot distinguish talent from its effects, i.e., you cannot realize there is talent until someone succeeds.

-  - Third, the amount of talent needed for excellence is surprisingly low.
+3. Third, the amount of talent needed for excellence is surprisingly small.

-3. Excellence is mundane.
+### Excellence is mundane.

-  - Success is ordinary.
+1. Success is ordinary.
 Success is simply doing small tasks consistantly and correctly.

-  - p.
-15
+**Note** : Below are the notes on 2020-10-04

+2. Motivation is also ordinary.
+Gold medalists did not think too far ahead.
+Instead, they focused on the most immediate goal, the so-called "small wins".
+For example, Steve Lundquist, who won two gold medals in swimming in the Los Angeles Olympics, set a goal that he would win every single siwm in every single practice. **Small wins added up to excellence and success**.

+3. Don't take what you do as too important.
+You should maintain mundanity.
+If you are going to deliever a commencement speech in front of an audience of thousands, you should know that almost nobody cares about nor remembers what you have to say.
+When you are writing your doctoral thesis, you should also be aware that few people will read what you write.

 ## 2020-10-02